AnyChart/docs.anychart.com/General_Appearance_Settings/Strokes_and_Lines.md

 ## Solid Color

-Solid color type is default for any object of Anychart and you don't need to use any special settings to apply Solid color. <!--For more information see [Link in need]Coloring methods[/Link]-->
+Solid color type is default for any object of Anychart and you don't need to use any special settings to apply Solid color.
+For more information see [Color Management](Color_Management) article.

 ```
     series.stroke('red');